tinyms-ai/tinyms/docs/en/source/quickstart/install.md

 - docker: `v18.06.1-ce`

-If user want to try the tutorials that are written in `.ipynb` files，please pull jupyter version of TinyMS which jupyter component are installed by default
+If user wants to try the tutorials that are written in `.ipynb` files，please pull jupyter version of TinyMS in which jupyter components are installed by default

 * Default version